Oasis Accountants - Privacy Notice for Clients

 - Take appropriate measures to ensure the security of processing

-- Only engage a sub-processor with your prior authorisation and under a written contract which contains all of the technical and organisational measures necessary to ensure compliance with these stipulations and any other GDPR requirement relevant in the circumstances
+- Only engage a sub-processor with your prior authorisation and under a written contract that contains all of the technical and organisational measures necessary to ensure compliance with these stipulations and any other GDPR requirement relevant in the circumstances

 - Take appropriate measures to assist you to respond to requests from individuals to exercise their rights under GDPR